religiosa1/react-solid-flow/README.md

 If you really want to use suspended data fetches, there are some 3d party libs for that, if you want a recomendation, there's [suspend-react](https://github.com/pmndrs/suspend-react)

-Check out useResource-examples.md to see different forms of it in action.
+Check out [useResource examples](./useResource-examples.md) to see different forms of it in action.

 ## Contributing
 If you have any ideas or suggestions or want to report a bug, feel free to